 Partner visa divorce requirements

-Author: Andrew Robertson Registered Migration Agent Keystone Visa and Migrations Services Abstract: This case study explores the immigration issues that can affect migrants applying for a partner visa when they are still legally married to another person?
+Applying for a partner visa but still legally married to another person?
 Our new case study on Partner visa divorce requirements covers everything you need to know.
 Summary: Our client was living abroad in a de facto relationship with her partner, an Australia Citizen, for almost 7 years.
 This was a committed relationship to the […]Continue to read »

-How can I apply for a partner visa if I haven’t lived with my partner for 12 months or more?
+How you can apply for a partner visa if you haven’t lived with your partner.